AceMetrix/connect-cas/README.md

 meshes well with Express usage of the `NODE_ENV` variable.
-Finally, if something weird is going on in production, you can also set the log level explicitly, by setting either `CAS_VALIDATE_LOG_LEVEL` or 'LOGLEVEL` to the usual ['debug','info','warn','error'].
+Finally, if something weird is going on in production, you can also set the log level explicitly, by setting either `CAS_VALIDATE_LOG_LEVEL` or `LOGLEVEL` to the usual ['debug','info','warn','error'] (although this hasn't been tested)

-In the code most noisy alerts are at the debug level, and then most errors are at the error level, but maybe in the future I'll add finer grained message levels.
+In the code noisy alerts are at the debug level, and then errors are at the error level, but maybe in the future I'll add finer grained message levels.

 # See Also